HiveApp-Dev/Nora/README.md

 The goal is to make portfolio performance easy to understand at a glance, rather than forcing users to analyze a long list of transactions or account statements.

-Disclaimer

-Nora is a simulation and backtesting project.

-It does not directly access or mirror a Robinhood account, and its P&L should not be considered an exact representation of a user’s real brokerage account.

-Paper-trading results can differ from real-world results due to factors such as execution prices, timing, fees, spreads, market conditions, and differences between simulated and actual portfolios.

-Project Goal

-Nora started as an attempt to solve a very specific problem:

-Robinhood doesn’t provide the P&L calendar I wanted, and directly connecting to the account wasn’t giving me a reliable path.

-Rather than stop there, Nora became a different solution:

-Recreate the portfolio → simulate it → track the performance → turn it into a calendar.

-That’s what Nora is.

-A P&L calendar for portfolios that don’t have one.